ruby/www.ruby-lang.org/en/news/_posts/2019-08-28-multiple-jquery-vulnerabilities-in-rdoc.md

 ---

-There are multiple vulnerabilities about Cross-Site Scripting (XSS) in jQuery that is contained by RDoc bundled with Ruby.
+There are multiple vulnerabilities about Cross-Site Scripting (XSS) in jQuery shipped with RDoc which bundled in Ruby.
 All Ruby users are recommended to update Ruby to newer version which includes security-fixed RDoc.

 ## Details